Asthma in Teenagers and Adults

 Other medicines may be given in some cases.

-- Anticholinergics (such as ipratropium) are usually used for severe asthma attacks.
+- Anticholinergics (such as ipratropium) are sometimes used for severe asthma attacks.

 - Omalizumab may be used if asthma doesn't improve with standard treatment.
 Your doctor may also recommend this medicine if you have severe allergic asthma and your symptoms aren't relieved by avoiding allergens or taking other medicines.